NuGet: What Is It and Why It Matters For Your Business

 This blog demonstrates how you can initiate DevOps practice in your business/project.
 We will walk you through NuGet - an open-source official package manager for .NET and how software development teams use NuGet for the Continuous Integration and Delivery (CI/CD) environment.
 But before we deep dive into NuGet, let's understand the business need for NuGet.

 In everyday business, software development teams work with a plethora of different libraries and align them to aid their project requirements.
 Take an example of using a library to read and edit Excel data.
 In this case, software development teams search for a library to serve the project's purpose.
 This is followed by a critical task–Locate binaries, download binaries for the library, and copy them to your project.
 Finally, they are referenced from Visual Studio so that they are used in your code.

 Here's the challenge!
 Businesses need to worry about updating the library whenever an update is available.
 This process of updating a library is manual and time-consuming.
 It involves learning about an update.
 Then, visiting the website to check for updates and initiating the complete download process again.

 Software development teams use multiple libraries.
 On average, teams use approximately 50-100 libraries for a simple application during software development.
 The situation worsens if that library happens to depend on another project.
-A GitHub study states an average of 94K dependent projects just on open source NuGet packages.
+A GitHub study states an average of 94K dependent projects just on open source NuGet packages.2

 Maven repository contains a large number of commonly used libraries that can be used in your Maven projects.
-Likewise, the NuGet repository contains bundled packages which comprise of useful code or files that can be consumed in .NET projects.
+Likewise, the NuGet repository contains bundled packages that comprise useful code or files that can be consumed in .NET projects.
 In simple words, NuGet can be the ZIP file that contains compiled code (.dlls), related files, and some necessary information.
 It is way easier to share code using it.